Approximate Equivariance via Projection-based Regularisation: Abstract

 \section{Abstract}

 Equivariance is a powerful inductive bias in neural networks, improving generalisation and physical consistency.
 Recently, however, non-equivariant models have regained attention, due to their better runtime performance and imperfect symmetries that might arise in real-world applications.
 This has motivated the development of approximately equivariant models that strike a middle ground between respecting symmetries and fitting the data distribution.
-Existing approaches in this field usually apply sample-based regularisers which depend on data augmentation at training time, incurring a high sample complexity, in particular for continuous groups such as $SO(3)$.
-This work instead approaches approximate equivariance via a projection-based regulariser which leverages the orthogonal decomposition of linear layers into equivariant and non-equivariant components.
-In contrast to existing methods, this penalises non-equivariance at an operator level across the full group orbit, rather than point-wise.
-We present a mathematical framework for computing the non-equivariance penalty exactly and efficiently in both the spatial and spectral domain.
-In our experiments, our method consistently outperforms prior approximate equivariance approaches in both model performance and efficiency, achieving substantial runtime gains over sample-based regularisers.
+Existing approaches in this field either rely on sampling from a group, incurring a high sample complexity, or explicitly parameterise a model as a sum of an equivariant and non-equivariant network.
+This work instead approaches approximate equivariance via a projection-based regulariser which leverages a layer-wise orthogonal decomposition of a network's layers into equivariant and non-equivariant components.
+In contrast to existing methods, this penalises non-equivariance at an operator level across the full group orbit, rather than point-wise as in sample-based approaches.
+We present a mathematical framework for computing the non-equivariance penalty exactly and efficiently in both the spatial and spectral domains.
+In our experiments, our method is competitive with prior approximate-equivariance approaches in task performance, while achieving substantial runtime gains over sample-based regularisers. \footnote{The source code is available at \url{https://github.com/hits-mli/approximate-equivariance-projection}.}